dlang/DIPs/DIPs/DIP1NNN-DK.md

 If I were allowed to arbitrarily change the bits of one of those types, I could construct a garbage pointer that can cause memory corruption in `@safe` code.
 By contrast, if I could arbitrarily change the bits of safe types such as `int` or `float`, it is not sufficient for memory corruption in `@safe` code.
 There is no equivalent to a dereference operator for an `int` or `float`, all their operators do not touch other memory.
-I can use a garbage `int` as an array index and get unpredictable results, but when the index it out of bounds checks a Range error is thrown preventing memory corruption.
+I can use a garbage `int` as an array index and get unpredictable results, but when the index it out of bounds, a `RangeError` is thrown preventing memory corruption.

 Unsafe types can be used just fine in `@safe` code for the most part, there are only some restrictions to ensure their integrity:
-- they can't be void-initialized
+- they cannot be void-initialized
-- they can't be overlapped in a union
+- they cannot be overlapped in a union
 - a `T[]` cannot be cast to a `U[]` when U is an unsafe type.
 - certain operators (pointer arithmetic, unsafe casts) are disallowed